Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 #### Get Keys by Application ID

-If you don't know the API key for an application, running the **Get Keys by Application ID** endpoint allows you to list all the API keys for your stipulated application.
+If you don't know the keys for an application, running the **Get Keys by Application ID** endpoint allows you to list all the API keys for your stipulated application.
 This request also automatically assigns the topmost key in the response to the Postman environment.

 ![Get keys](/img/postman/get_keys.png)